jd12/StudentLog-2020-2021/README.md

 ### Overview

-The first project is to fork this repository and create two log entries each time you work on something for this class.
+The first project is to clone this repository and create two log entries each time you work on something for this class.
 The first log entry is a sign-on log entry and should be created before you start working.
 A sign-on entry should contain what you are setting out to accomplish.
 The second log entry is a